jLantxa/mapache/README.md

 ## About

 `mapache` is a de-duplicating incremental backup tool written in Rust.
 It is a CLI tool to back up your data to a local file system or a remote machine.
 I started this project because the previous backup tool I was using no longer met my needs.
 I decided to create my own tool and learn something in the process.

-`mapache` is still in an early development stage.
-As such, it is still barely functional, it is missing a lot of features, it is unstable, etc. But more importantly, it is a personal project and a tool I'm making to cover my own backup needs.
+It is still in an early development stage.
+As such, it is still missing a lot of features, it is unstable, etc.

-The language of choice is `Rust`.
-I didn't choose `Rust` for any particular reason other than it is a language I'm learning now and it seemed sufficiently safe, performant, and ergonomic to use it.
+`mapache` is writen in `Rust`.
+I didn't choose `Rust` for any particular reason.
+Other languages like Go or C++ could have been a good choice too.
+For a tool like this, the language is not so important.

-`mapache` is inspired in its design by other similar tools like `git`, [`BorgBackup`](https://www.borgbackup.org/) and [`restic`](https://restic.net/).
+`mapache` is inspired in its design by other similar tools like `git` and [`restic`](https://restic.net/).
 It implements a content-addressable repository to store and retrieve binary objects and `content-defined chunking` to de-duplicate the contents of files.
-It uses the FastCDC algorithm for chunking.
-Each 'backup' is saved as a `Snapshot`. `Snapshots` are independent of each other and they describe what was backed up and when.
+It uses the v2020 FastCDC algorithm for chunking and deduplication.
+Each 'backup' is saved as a `Snapshot`. `Snapshots` are independent of each other and they describe the status of your filesystem when you did the backup (files, directories and their metadata).
 Although the `snapshots` are independent, every new `snapshot` only appends the new information that was different from the already existing `snapshots`.

-To provide data protection, all data stored in the repository is encrypted and authenticated using 256-bit AES-GCM, with Argon2 for key derivation.
+To provide data protection, all data stored in the repository are encrypted and authenticated using 256-bit AES-GCM, with Argon2 for key derivation.

 ### Guiding Principles